The Best Hot Dog Recipes

 Nutritional values are approximate.

-If you have a smoker, you need to make smoked spiral hot dogs.
+If you have a smoker, you need to make deluxe smoked spiral hot dogs.
 They are quite different than regular ole grilled dogs.
 Not only do they pick up a great smoke flavor, they have a slightly different texture… a little denser.
-Cutting them into spirals not only makes for a great presentation, it also makes sure your topping stick to the dogs.
+Cutting them into spirals makes for a great presentation.
+It also makes sure your toppings stick to the dogs.

 The first time or two that you try and cut a hot dog into a spiral you might not have great success.
-I can’t say my first few came out super-duper pretty, but after that I got the hang of it and they came out just like I’d hoped.
+I can’t say my first few came out super-duper pretty.
+But after that I got the hang of it.
+They then came out just like I’d hoped.
 The same technique can of course be used for sausages such as smoked sausage or half links, too.

 I like to marinate my hot dogs in a combination of Worcestershire sauceand seasonings before cooking them.
 It definitely adds a lot of flavor and moisture to the dogs.
 It’s an added something that people don’t expect when they take that first bite.